TheRaytracers/freecad-povray-render/README.md

 * the model is not converted into meshes, the model will be converted into a mathematical way of describing the object shape, so you will get a better object and a better picture
 * very good readability of the created files → easy editing of these files
 * WYSIWYG - You can pan your model and render and you will get this point of view from FreeCAD

+## Installation

+**Automatic Installation**
+The recommended way of installing this workbench is to use the addon manager (Tools / Addon Manager).
+In the addon manager in the workbenches tab, select the POV-Ray-Workbench and click install.

+**Install POV-Ray**
+In the background, POV-Ray is used to create the images.
+So you have to install POV-Ray too:
+How you can do this on your system is explained in the [POV-Ray Wiki](http://wiki.povray.org/content/HowTo:Install_POV)

+**Set the POV-Ray Executable Path**
+After installing POV-Ray, you have to tell the workbench, where you installed POV-Ray.
+To do this, go into the POV-Ray workbench and go to Edit/Preferences/POV-Ray.
+Under "POV-Ray Executable" you can define, where you installed POV-Ray.
+After that, restart FreeCAD and have fun with our workbench :)

 ## Usage